Training Discriminative Models to Evaluate Generative Ones: Conclusion

 \section{Conclusion}

-This paper introduces a method to assess and compare the performances of generative models.By training a classifier on generated sample we can estimate the ability of a generative model to fit and generalize a testing set.
+This paper introduces a method to assess and compare the performances of generative models by training a classifier on generated samples.
+It estimate the ability of a generative model to fit and generalize a testing set.
 It does not directly assess the realistic characteristics of the generated data but rather if their content and variability contains enough information to classify real data.

 This method makes it possible to take into account complex characteristics of the generated samples and not only the distribution of their features.
 Moreover it does not evaluate generative models by testing if we can discriminate true data from generated one.
-Our results suggest that to get the best results GAN or WGAN approach should be privileged, however to maximize the chance of having a decent result CGAN or VAE are preferable.
+Our results show that the \textit{fitting capacity} allows to compare easily generative models and estimate their stability and shortcomings.
+It makes possible to both evaluate on the full dataset and evaluate class by class.
+In our experiment, the fitting capacity suggest that to get the best results GAN or WGAN approach should be privileged, however to maximize the chance of having a decent result CGAN or VAE are preferable.

-In order to have a fair comparison we use same classifier to evaluate all generative models.
-However, any classifier could be used in replacement to improve and complete the results, our focus is on keeping the same test set to compare models.
-For instance it is obvious that a generator that just learned to reproduce the training set will beat our results, since no generator are able to beat the baseline.
-However we hope that new generators or better classifier will be able to beat the baseline.
-This work is not a comprehensive evaluation of generative models but we believe that it is simple enough to be easily reproducible to evaluate any generative model.

-An example of application of generative model used as replacement of true data is embedded platform.
-An autonomous agent can save a generative model to reproduce training data in order to save memory space, for example fashion-MNIST length is 55MB when our model of CVAE is only 26.7MB.
-As a future work, our approach could be used to optimize the generator size while keeping the ability to reproduce sufficient data to train a classifier.
+We believe that generating data might have numerous application in top down settings: e.g. data-augmentation, data compression, transfer learning … We hope that this evaluation will help to select efficient and powerful generative models for those applications.